 While a permanent home for the Pinole History Museum is still forthcoming, our approach is focused on public outreach — working with schools, the community, and local businesses to promote interest and excitement for the preservation of our historical past.

-While COVID-19 restrictions severely curtailed our activities in 2021, the Pinole History Museum and Pinole Historical Society jointly accomplished several goals to preserve our city’s history.
+Until we get a home, The Pinole History Museum (PHM) and Pinole Historical Society (PHS) will continue to preserve our city’s history.

 — We are preparing mini-exhibits that will be installed in several Pinole businesses.
 These exhibits will include photographs and memorabilia on founding families, the early ranchos, downtown, then and now, and the history of street names.
-The first will be at Mechanics Bank.
+The first exhibit, about the Ellerhorst family, was installed at Mechanics Bank on March 7, 2023.

-— The PHS and PHM Facebook pages continuously publish information about the history of our city.
+— The PHS and PHM Facebook pages regularly publish information about the history of our city.
 This information is shared on half a dozen other local and area Facebook pages.

-— The PHS resumed producing its annual Veterans Day Memorial and Flag Retirement Ceremony.
-This year’s event will be held Friday, November 11, at 11 a.m. in Fernandez Park.
+— The PHS produces its annual Veterans Day Memorial and Flag Retirement Ceremony.
+This year’s event will be held Saturday, November 11, at 11 a.m. in Fernandez Park.

-— The PHM continued to enhance its Collections Management System database with CatalogIt, a cloud-based online service.
+— The PHM continues to add photos to its Collections Management System database on CatalogIt, a cloud-based online service.
 Metadata has been added to more than 500 historical photos that have been uploaded to CatalogIt and are available to the public to view at: https://hub.catalogit.app/157.

 Imagine what we could accomplish if we had a home!

 Be sure to check back regularly for news updates about what’s going on at the Pinole History Museum.